KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-getting_started/index.md

 {{< alert title="Note" color="info" >}}

-In case you want to automatically build the project with kde-builder/kdesrc-build, custom module name should be the same as the project root folder (in our case it will be "kirigami-tutorial"), otherwise you would need to customize the `source-dir` or `dest-dir` for the module.
+In case you want to automatically build the project with kde-builder, custom module name should be the same as the project root folder (in our case it will be "kirigami-tutorial"), otherwise you would need to customize the `source-dir` or `dest-dir` for the module.
 We will assume the path to your `main.cpp` will be `$HOME/kde/src/kirigami-tutorial/src/main.cpp`.

 {{< /alert >}}